Zohair-coder/drexel-scraper/README.md

 # TMS-Scraper

-Scrapes data from the Drexel term master schedule and outputs a JSON file.
+Scrapes data from the Drexel Term Master Schedule and outputs a JSON file.
 Note that this scraper is not officially supported by Drexel University, and may break if the term master schedule website changes.

 ## Installation